pboling/seed_migration/README.md

 # SeedMigration

-Harry's Data Migrations are a way to manage changes to seed data in a rails app in a similar way to how schema migrations are handled.
+Seed Migrations are a way to manage changes to seed data in a rails app in a similar way to how schema migrations are handled.

 ## Intro